-Grilled Vegetable Kabobs are brushed with a flavorful garlic herb butter for the finish.
+These charred Grilled Vegetable Kabobs are brushed with a flavorful garlic herb butter for added flavor.
 They're the ideal side dish for any entrée whether it's steak, pork, chicken or seafood and can be personalized to your taste.

 Grilling vegetables is a year-round, all weather sport at our house.
 I believe I could eat these grilled vegetable kabobs daily and never tire of the fresh farm stand flavors, some things just never get old.
 Especially, when it comes to summer bounty and farm to table flavors.
 Even better if they're grown in your own back yard.

 - I find it's much easier to thread the vegetables onto a metal skewer.
 The sharp pointed end makes it easier to push through the raw vegetables.
-In particular, the corn.
+In particular, the corn on the cob.

-- Should you choose to use wooden skewers, take the time to soak them in water prior to assembling the kabobs grilling to prevent burning.
+- Should you choose to use wooden skewers, it's important that you take the time to soak them in water prior to assembling the kabobs so that when grilling, they won't burn.

-- Please note, I often choose the light Land O' Lakes butter with Canola oil.
-It's a blend with oil making it less likely to overcook.
+- Please note, I often choose the light Land O' Lakes Butter with Canola Oil or a similar store brand for grilling.
+It's a blend that includes both butter and olive oil or vegetable oil.
+The combination increases the smoke point making it less likely to flare up and burn.
 It has the bonus of being lighter and full flavored, too.
+You can use any brand that you enjoy.

 Thanks for visiting come back soon!